 It’s also best to avoid stacking the pancakes while microwaving them for more even heating.

-If you do freeze your pancakes, allow them to thaw overnight in the fridge before reheating the homemade pancakes by using one of the methods listed above.
+If you do freeze your pancakes, allow them to thaw overnight in the fridge before reheating the homemade pancakes with water by using one of the methods listed above.

 Serving Your Dairy-Free Pancakes